Izenda7Series/docs/ui/doc_import_report_dashboard_definition.rst

       \- .birt: the report definition file format |br|
       \- .bidb: the dashboard definition file format

-   * The version of definition files must be not newer than the current Import system.
+   * The version of definition files must be the same or older than the current Import system.

    * The system will store uploaded files in folder **IzendaImport** in the app's directory by default.
 System admin can change the file storage by configuring the **ImportFileSystemPath** field in the :doc:`IzendaSystemSetting table </ref/spec_izendasystemsetting_table>`.